rctay/rctay.github.io/_posts/2021-04-05-typescript-problem-requiring-constructors-and-defaults.md

 }
 ```

-Now for the question: is there a way to provide a default type for the constructor?
-The code below is what we want, but it doesn't work:
+Now for the question: is there a way to provide a default of `Object` for the parameter?
+That is, if the user omits supplying the parameter, the parameter should default to the `Object`, which we can do `new` on, ie. `new Object()`.
+The code below is what we have in mind, but it doesn't work:

 ```typescript
 export class Handbag<T> {